 It is to be noted that that the Windows 7 ESUs can be availed only by the users of Windows 7 Pro and Windows 7 Enterprise.
 The users have to subscribe to the Windows 7 Extended Security Updates on an annual basis, the cost of which will double each year.

 Eliminate the hassles involved in patching your Windows 7 machines.
 Patch Manager Plus, a fully automated patching solution can streamline the entire Windows 7 Extended Security Updates for you from a single console.
-We also support the deployment of updates for Windows Server 2008 and Windows Server 2008 R2, which are also nearing its end of life.
-Subscribe now to receive more updates on how and when you can enjoy a seamless Windows 7 ESU patching with Patch Manager Plus.
+We also support the deployment of updates for Windows Server 2008 and Windows Server 2008 R2, which are also nearing its end of support.
+Download Patch Manager Plus to seamlessly deploy Windows 7 ESUs.